The idea of having fresh milk straight from your home sounds like a great idea. That’s because it is a very good idea.

 If the cow was handled constantly by its breeder, it grows to become docile and is a perfect mother.
 Therefore, it will calve easily.

 How Many Dexter Cows Can I Own Per Acre?

 The Dexter is a small cow breed and the smaller size translates to less food and fewer space requirements compared to other full-sized cows.

 However, before you can decide to put a cow on your land, there are things you should know.

 The number of Dexter cows you can have on your land will depend on several factors such as the soil, climate, pasture available, rotation sequence, as well as rain distribution.

-Even though it would be a great idea to freed grass for your cow, certain treats would help in their growth.
+Even though it would be a great idea to feed grass to your cow, certain treats would help in their growth.
 That includes some grain.

 In the hot summer, a Dexter would survive properly on around one acre of land.
 Half an acre would also suffice.